 While snake plants weren’t very prevalent in historical art, their popularity as houseplants has made them the focal point of some modern artwork.

-Enjoy Snake Plants
+Snake Plants and the Zodiac

 Now that you know about the snake plant’s meaning and symbolism, you can enjoy these plants even more.
 As symbols of prosperity and protectors against harm, snake plants make a great addition to any home.